I go by Meg for short and I support

 Folks who are redefining and reimagining the policies, systems, and structures that govern society.

 People who close the gap between government and it's citizens.

 Those who center the wisdom found at the at the margins in their systems change work.

 Folks who work to increase the number of people who are involved in change efforts.

 This often includes:

-Progressive candidates and campaigns championing such policies and changes.
+Progressive candidates, elected officials, and campaign teams championing such policies and changes.

 Organizations and teams focused on election reform, new models of governance, or innovative policy.

 People who are familiar with or interested in de-centralized models of governance & leadership.